I say the capital gains tax loophole is immoral and stupid. You

 Yes, it's a great choice, for wealth creation to be a simple assembly line, like it is here in America, easy squeezy, bang there's another billion dollars, bang there's another, whereas Pakistan can hardly find a billion dollars in its entire banking system.
 Other choices are possible, and the concentration of all wealth in the feudal and industrialist families of Pakistan is another choice a society could make, which we've been moving towards nowadays indeed.

 Least BurdenI'm going to find a few different ways to say the same thing here.
 I hope you can find something that resonates with you.
 And I encourage you to find something that resonates with others and use it.
-Here:
+Here's one:

 Easy Money + Easy Money Taxation = Least BurdenLeast Burden means it takes the least effort for everyone together to pay all the taxes, which is something that happens when a lot of taxes are paid on a lot of easy money instead of more taxes being taken out of money that was harder to make.
-Then it was easiest for everyone.
+Because then it was easiest for everyone in total.

 A smart society can benefit from choosing to make wealth creation easy and taking in its necessary taxes a greater share from the easy money -- money that society has helped make it so easy for certain people to make.